brandonzstride/blockchains_crypto_go_zcash/README.md

 # Running Zcash in Diablo
-Brandon Stride, Robert Zhang  | Blockchains & Cryptocurrencies Spring 23
+Brandon Stride, Robert Zhang, Elisee Djapa (please put accent on your name) | Blockchains & Cryptocurrencies Spring 23

 ## Problem statement
 We want to benchmark the Zcash cryptocurrency in a standardized way.
 The Diablo benchmarking application has been used already to test Ethereum, Solana, Diem, Quorum, Algorand, and Avalanche.
 Let's add Zcash to this list.